danreed001-droid/ff/README.md

 ## What it shows

-Three views, all filterable by position (QB/RB/WR/TE/ALL) via the buttons at the top:
+Three views, all filterable by position (QB/RB/WR/TE/ALL) via the buttons at the top.
+The two quadrant panels additionally share a **season selector** (buttons for whichever of the last 4 regular seasons actually have data) so you're not stuck looking only at the live season -- pick any of the last 4 years and its own week slider takes over:

 1. **Hot/cold index x points scored** -- the volume/production read.
 X-axis
-   is actual points that week, Y-axis is a 4-week RSI on the player's own points (same math as stock RSI, just relative to their own recent baseline, not other players).
+   is actual points that week, Y-axis is a 4-week RSI on the player's own points **within the selected season** (RSI resets at each season boundary, since a hot streak shouldn't carry across an off-season).
+Same math as stock RSI, just relative to their own recent baseline, not other players.
 Bubble size is usage share -- opportunities (carries + targets) as a share of their own team's total that week.
 2. **Hot/cold index x points per touch** -- the efficiency read.
-Same y-axis, but the x-axis is points scored *per touch* (touches = carries + receptions, not targets), so a low-usage player who was explosive on limited touches shows up far right even in a week they didn't score much in total.
+Same y-axis, same season selector, but the x-axis is points scored *per touch* (touches = carries + receptions, not targets), so a low-usage player who was explosive on limited touches shows up far right even in a week they didn't score much in total.
 3. **4-season points trend** -- a static small-multiple line chart per player, showing weekly points chronologically across as much of the last 4 regular seasons as they actually have.
-Every week is a bubble, sized by that game's touches (carries + receptions) and scaled **relative to every game, for every player, in the report** -- so a given touch count renders as the same size bubble on every player's card, letting you spot a big workload at a glance across the whole grid, not just within one card.
+Every week is a bubble, sized by that game's **points per play** (touches) and scaled **relative to every game, for every player, in the report** -- so a given points-per- play value renders as the same size bubble on every player's card.
 A rookie or a recent addition just starts wherever their real data starts (no padding with invented zeros for seasons before they existed).
 Dashed lines mark season boundaries.

-All three sections respect the same position filter (QB/RB/WR/TE/ALL) at the top -- it's a pure visibility toggle, not a data refetch or a
-rescaling: bubble sizes (usage share on the quadrant panels, touches on the trend grid) stay computed against the full unfiltered watchlist, so switching filters never changes what a given bubble size means.

-Both quadrant panels have their own independent slider; the trend grid is static (no slider -- it's already showing the full span).
+Always covers the full 4-season span regardless of which season is selected in the quadrant panels above -- it's the one view that isn't affected by the season selector.

+   This chart has two extra interactions of its own:
+   - **Season checkboxes** above the grid -- uncheck a season and every card hides that season's line/bubbles at once (positions never move, it's a pure visibility toggle, same principle as the position filter).
+   - **Click any point** to see that exact game's season, week, points, points-per-play, and touch count in a small readout under that card.

+Position filtering is a pure visibility toggle across all three sections at once (every filterable element carries a `data-pos` attribute); it never changes bubble sizing math.
 There's no simulation anywhere: every slider position is a real past week's box score pulled from Sleeper, not invented or interpolated motion.

+**Off-season behavior:** Sleeper's `state/nfl` endpoint reports whichever season most recently had games -- during the off-season that's the season that just ended, with `season_type` something other than `"regular"`.
+This script treats that correctly: it fetches and shows the last 4 seasons' worth of quadrant + trend data regardless of whether a season is currently live, and defaults the season selector to the most recently *completed* season rather than showing an empty page.
+Only the live season's window is capped to the current week (via `season_type == "regular"`); every other season requests its full 1-18 week range, since `get_week_stats()` gracefully returns nothing for a week that doesn't exist.

 ## Data source